mojolicious/mojo.js/docs/README.md

   lot of fun to use.

-  **Examples:** A the well-structured [blog](https://github.com/mojolicious/pg.js/tree/main/examples/blog) application how to apply the MVC design pattern in practice.
+  **Examples:** A the well-structured [blog](https://github.com/mojolicious/pg.js/tree/main/examples/blog) application that will show you how to apply the MVC design pattern in practice.

 * [@mojojs/template](https://www.npmjs.com/package/@mojojs/template)